-There are four common empirical methods used by practitioners to estimate BI based exclusively on sewer flow data and daily (or diurnal) patterns in areas of predominantly residential land use.
-They are listed below.
-To evaluate the accuracy of these methods, this paper includes the fifth, sixth, and seventh methods as verification methods.
+There are four common empirical prediction methods used by practitioners to estimate BI based exclusively on sewer flow data and daily (or diurnal) patterns derived from the flow data.
+All the methods are restricted to land use which is predominantly residential.
+The four methods are listed below.
+There is some uneasiness associated with the use of these prediction methods because there is not a practical way to verify the accuracy of the predictions.
+To evaluate the accuracy of these methods, this paper includes the fifth, sixth, and seventh methods as means to verify the accuracy of the predictions.
+The verification methods differ from the prediction methods because they include a third or independent element that can be used as "ground truth" or as a boundary condition.

-Empirical Methods
+Empirical Prediction Methods